Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Experiment

-Table~\ref{tab:result_overall} presents the performance of different methods on each dataset.
-We mainly refer to two metrics, mAP (0.50) and mAP (0.50:0.95), to evaluate the adaptability of each dataset to different networks.
-Table~\ref{tab:result_overall} illustrates that, irrespective of the method employed, our dataset records the lowest mAP, followed by Pictor-V3 and SHWD.
-The reason for this is evident: our dataset exhibits a higher level of complexity, presenting more considerable challenges than the other datasets.
-Due to its intricate background, extensive range of categories and adverse lighting conditions.
-It is apparent that models trained on more realistic and challenging datasets are more effective in practical applications.
-Under identical parameters, the mAP (0.5:0.95) and inference speed of different models in Table~\ref{tab:map_fps_method} was compared, and the result demonstrates YOLO-v5 do the best trade-off between speed and accuracy.
+Table~\ref{tab:result_dataset} presents a comparative analysis of various methods across different datasets.
+We primarily rely on two metrics, i.e., mAP(0.50) and mAP(0.50:0.95), to gauge the adaptability of different networks to each dataset.
+It is observable from the table that our SFCHD records the lowest scores in mAP, followed by the Pictor-V3 and SHWD datasets.
+This is primarily attributed to the higher complexity of our dataset, which encompasses intricate backgrounds, diverse categories, and undesirable lighting conditions, thereby presenting greater challenges.
+Undoubtedly, models trained on datasets that more closely mimic real-world scenarios and are more challenging tend to exhibit more effective performance in practical applications.